akoidan/stream-alert/README.md

 ### Set config
+Config file is located at src/config/default.json, or you can use src/config/user/osusername.json which is in gitignore

 - `diffThreshold` - amount of pixes required to change in the video in order to get a notification
 - `treshold` (0..1) - how significant change should be.
 Lower values require bigger changes per pixel